tmaiaroto/discfg/README.md

 Three main motivating factors behind making yet another distributed configuration service:

 1. Cost.
 Using DynamoDB (and Lambda to access discfg through a REST API) is incredibly cost effective.
-There is no server in this situation so it is always cheaper than using something like etcd.
+There is no server in this situation so it is almost always cheaper than using something like etcd.
 Usually significantly so.

 2. Convenience and simplicity.
 Leveragnig AWS Services makes things easy.
 The original intent was for working with Lambda and API Gateway, microservice, based applications.
 If you're not an AWS fan,